philzook58/philzook58.github.io/_posts/2025-07-21-assembly_verify.md

 Some design constraints:

 - I strongly prefer that the file has to remain assemblable by the regular binutils toolchain.
 - An esoteric ecosystem is kind of a non starter if I want anyone to be using it.
 Another painful lesson.
-The intersection of low level interested and Ocaml/Lean/Coq interested is non-zero, but every constraint you put on your audience cuts it down significantly.
+The intersection of people interested in low level things and Ocaml/Lean/Coq interested is non-zero, but every constraint you put on your audience cuts it down significantly.
 Because of this, I've been leaning into more Python as a user facing language.
 It _is_ the most popular language in the world.
+It _is_ pretty easy / already installed on your system.

 [Pypcode](https://github.com/angr/pypcode) is a well packaged version of the binary lifters for the [ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiler and can supply a unified semantics for many architectures.
 It's stable, well-maintained and funded (NSA).
 This is a pretty rare combo.
 I think the programming language and verification community are sleeping on this resource.

 I've attacked the problem in various ways before.
 This is yet another related angle.

 - <https://www.philipzucker.com/knuckle_C_pcode/> here I discussed a bit writing my symbolic pcode emulator based on the [official version](https://github.com/NationalSecurityAgency/ghidra/blob/master/Ghidra/Features/Decompiler/src/decompile/cpp/emulate.cc).
 The actual code is here <https://github.com/philzook58/knuckledragger/blob/main/kdrag/contrib/pcode/__init__.py> I'm using this sane symbolic executor today.
 The main difference between this and angr is that I don't partially concretize memory, which is a bit more complete.
 I tried to use angr quite a bit.
 Couldn't see how to achieve this (claripy seemingly doesn't even support the theory of arrays).
 I do however leverage angr's loader ecosystem CLE <https://github.com/angr/cle> and pypcode itself is maintained by the angr team.
 I do also keep coming back to their design when I wonder how to make an interface to get something or other from the user.
 They thought it through in many ways.
-- <https://www.philipzucker.com/pcode2c-dwarf/> another apporach using pypcode to specialize an interpreter to C code so that you can compare to other C code via CBMC.
+- <https://www.philipzucker.com/pcode2c-dwarf/> another approach using pypcode to specialize an interpreter to C code so that you can compare to other C code via CBMC.
 Still an interesting approach for translation validation

 ## Assembly Annotations